itinstructor/SpeedTestPython/readme.md

 </p>

 ## History
-09/23/2023: V4 Choose 1 random server out of the 10closest speedtest servers
+- 09/23/2023: V4 Choose 1 random server out of the 10 closest speedtest servers
-08/10/2023: V3 Added customtkinter and status bar showing phases of the speedtest 08/10/2023: V2 Added threading to keep GUI responsive
+- 08/10/2023: V3 Added customtkinter and status bar showing phases of the speedtest
+- 08/10/2023: V2 Added threading to keep GUI responsive

 ## About Me